 There are several different kinds of perjury, but the most common kind deals with lying under oath.
 If you're lawfully placed under oath and willfully make a false statement about a material fact, you can be charged and convicted of perjury.
 If you're convicted of perjury you will never be able to serve as a juror and you will never be able to hold an office of trust under the Constitution of Virginia.

 Perjury is different from making a false statement to a police officer.
-That is a separate offence.
+That is a separate offense.

 In almost every case, witnesses testify inconsistently.
 Sometimes they will testify at a preliminary hearing that you were 10 feet away from the car.
 But then at trial, they will testify that you were 15 feet away.
 In most cases, those kinds of inconsistencies would not be perjury.
 A defense could make use of inconsistencies to argue that the witness should not be trusted, but those kinds of inconsistencies would not rise to the level of perjury.